You are here

 Pairing first-year MBA students who have demonstrated interest in real estate with a young alumnus in the industry, the program fosters networking and promotes the pursuit of careers in real estate.
 It is not intended to be tied to an internship or job opportunity.
 The mentor-mentee relationship is designed to last for the entire period of a student’s studies at Columbia Business School.

-Jonathan More ’09 of Mission Capital Advisors helped launch the Mentorship Program in 2011 and remains involved as a mentor and advisor to the program.
+Jonathan More ’09 of Mission Capital Advisors helped launch the Mentorship Program in 2011 and remains involved as a mentor and adviser to the program.
 In his words:

 “The Columbia Business School Real Estate Alumni Mentorship Program was founded on the premise of truly bridging the gap between current CBS students [on a real estate career track] with CBS real estate alumni.